SmithEcophysLab/ecophys_sp2019/user_guide.md

 [Issues](https://github.com/SmithEcophysLab/ecophys_sp2019/issues)
 tab.
 Your issue will be visible to Nick and the members of the course and responses to the issue can be made directly.

+If you are an advanced Git user, you are also welcome to make code changes to any files or add/delete documents and provide push requests.